Patrik Schick: UEFA Euro 2020

 On 25 May 2021, Schick was included in the Czech Republic's final 26-man squad for the postponed UEFA Euro 2020 tournament.
 In the first group stage match against Scotland on 14 June at Hampden Park in Glasgow, Schick scored both goals as the Czech Republic won 2–0.
 The second strike from the halfway line was the longest-recorded goal at the Euros since 1980 at 45 metres.
 The goal was later voted as the "goal of the tournament", and was nominated for the FIFA Puskás Award.
-He became the first Czech player since Tomáš Rosický at the 2006 FIFA World Cup to score a brace at a major tournament and the first since Milan Baroš in 2004 to do so at the European Championships.
+He became the first Czech footballer since Tomáš Rosický at the 2006 FIFA World Cup to score a brace at a major tournament and Milan Baroš in 2004 to do so at the European Championship.

-Against Croatia on 18 June, Schick scored from a penalty to help his side earn a 1–1 draw.
-On 27 June, he scored his fourth goal of the tournament in the Czech Republic's shock win over the Netherlands in the round of 16.
-On 3 July, he scored in a 2–1 defeat against Denmark in the quarter-finals, to equal Milan Baroš' record of five goals for the Czech Republic in a European Championship tournament.
-Alongside Cristiano Ronaldo, he was the UEFA Euro 2020 joint top scorer with 5 goals, with the higher of number of goals scored from an open play.
+Against Croatia on 18 June, Schick scored from a penalty to help his nation earn a 1–1 draw.
+On 27 June, he scored his fourth goal of the tournament in the Czech Republic's victory over the Netherlands in the round of 16.
+On 3 July, he scored in a 2–1 controversial defeat against Denmark in the quarter-finals to equal Milan Baroš' record of five goals for the Czech Republic in a European Championship tournament.
+Alongside Cristiano Ronaldo, he was the UEFA Euro 2020 joint top scorer with five goals, with the higher number of goals scored from open play.

+2022 FIFA World Cup qualifying

+In the 2022 World Cup Qualifiers against Belarus, Schick scored and provided Hlozek's first goal for the national team, and it ended a comfortable 2–0 win.
+He was injured for the remaining fixtures and the Czechs failed to qualify.
+On 27 September 2022, in a match against Switzerland in the Nations League, Schick scored a goal after being injured for many months and sidelined away from the national team for almost one year, but the Czechs lost 2–1.

+UEFA Euro 2024

+On 29 May 2024, Schick was included in the final Czech squad for the UEFA Euro 2024.
+On 10 June, the nation's final pre-tournament match against North Macedonia, Schick had a goal ruled offside, but went on to score from the penalty spot in a 2–1 victory for the Czechs.
+In the tournament, he scored the equaliser against Georgia in a 1–1 group stage draw, which was also his 20th goal for the national team, only to suffer from a calf injury ten minutes later.

+2026 FIFA World Cup qualifying

+On 22 March 2025, Schick scored both of his nation's goals against Faroe Islands in a 2-1 victory to start the Czech Republic's campaign.
+On 25 March, he scored once against Gibraltar in a 4–0 victory.
+By doing so, he became the top scorer at that point in the 2026 FIFA World Cup qualification (UEFA) with three goals.
+On 6 June 2025 Schick scored yet again against Montenegro, to remain top goal scorer with 4 goals.